 Seems the boys from Anchor really did a number on Richie at that last meeting with council.

-* John Edwards from the Clarence Environment Centre said antimony was "really deadly stuff".
+The Daily Examiner article goes on to quote concerned North Coast residents: * John Edwards from the Clarence Environment Centre said antimony was "really deadly stuff".

 "By the time they get it out the process has released carcenogenic and toxic chemicals.